-nded December 31, 2023 (1)
+ear ended nber 31, 2023

 Total revenues \$ 696,888

 Net income (loss) available (attributable) to RenaissanceRe common shareholders (2) \$ 307,802

-- (1) Includes the net contribution from the acquisition of Validus since November 1, 2023 that was included in the Company's consolidated statements of operations and comprehensive income through December 31, 2023. - (2) Includes \$76.4 million of corporate expenses associated with the acquisition and integration of Validus for the year ended December 31, 2023.
+Includes the net contribution from the acquisition of Validus since November 1, 2023 that was included in the Company's consolidated statements of operations and comprehensive income through December 31, 2023.

+(2) Includes \$76.4 million of corporate expenses associated with the acquisition and integration of Validus for the year ended December 31, 2023.